astrophys/dcgmi-slurm-stats/README.md

 ### TO DO
 1. Work on understanding the UCX warnings and mitigating them
+2. Create a python script to parse verbose `dcgmi stats` to have more concise GPU details.
-2. Work on understanding using MPI, CUDA, NVLink and Infiniband.
+3. Work on understanding using MPI, CUDA, NVLink and Infiniband.
 It seems quite hardware dependant.
 Useful resources

     a) [UCX Programming Guide](https://docs.nvidia.com/doca/archive/doca-v1.5.0/ucx-programming-guide/index.html)